A brief introduction to Eco-Schools

 A two-minute read about the Eco-Schools programme.

 In our experience, school staff and pupils care deeply about environmental issues and have a strong desire to actively protect our planet.
-However, environmental issues such as climate change or plastic pollution are large global issues and the thought of tackling them can be intimidating.
+However, environmental issues such as climate change, biodiversity loss or plastic pollution are large global issues and the thought of tackling them can be intimidating.
 Many of those interested in promoting education-based eco-action will wonder:

 - How and where do I begin?